 There’s a 21st century gold rush starting in Nova Scotia on Canada’s Atlantic coast, just as industrial gold mining is increasingly coming into disrepute around the world.
 It has been described as an “environmental disaster,” which often leads to contamination of water sources on which life depends.
 This is the first in a series of four articles on mining and quarrying in Nova Scotia.
 Earlier versions of these articles appeared in May and June 2018 in the Halifax Examiner and the Cape Breton Spectator.
+(I am pleased to say that this series of four articles has been shortlisted for an Atlantic Journalism Award in Excellence in Digital Journalism: Enterprise/Longform.)

 Part 1.
 Welcome to the gold rush